My Story

 I’ve lived in 3 countries, 18 cities, and 45 houses, and each of these places has deeply informed who I am and how I live out what I believe.
 Deeply rooted in who I am and in my faith, I’m proud to have a diverse circle of friends, and to work closely with people of many different ethnic and faith backgrounds.

 I love seeing bridges built and relationships fostered across the lines that so often divide us, and I’m passionate for developing the best frameworks possible for understanding violence, division, and the most pressing questions in our world.
-I have a B.A. in biblical studies from Simpson University, an M.T.S. from Duke Divinity School, and am a current PhD candidate at the University of Aberdeen/Trinity College Bristol.
+I have an M.T.S. from Duke Divinity School, and a PhD in theology from the University of Aberdeen.

 Growing Up Between Worlds